 The toxic accumulation of four abnormal proteins in the brain is such a harbinger of cognitive decline, one researcher has taken to calling them “the four horsemen of the apocalypse.”

 Recognizing the four abnormal proteins in the brains of people with Alzheimer’s and related dementias is crucial for developing more effective treatments.
 For decades, scientists have focused on the prime culprit of Alzheimer’s — beta-amyloid proteins that accumulate in the brain.
-Despite billions of dollars invested, drug trials including those targeting the proteins have largely failed, while much anticipation lies on the Federal Drug Administration’s decision whether or not to approve the anti-amyloid drug called Aducanumab for Alzheimer’s.
+Despite billions of dollars invested, drug trials including those targeting the proteins have largely failed, while much anticipation lies on the Food and Drug Administration’s decision whether or not to approve the anti-amyloid drug called Aducanumab for Alzheimer’s.

 Researchers are now gaining a better understanding of one reason why clinical trials have been unsuccessful — people can have different brain diseases linked to varying abnormal proteins.